oopanuga/oopanuga.github.io/_posts/2014-7-18-NDC-Oslo-CoreSoftwareDesignPrinciples.md

 Long methods are a bad idea because:

-	- They are **hard to read**.
+	- They are hard to read.

-	- **Hard to test**.
+	- Hard to test.

-	- **Hard to reuse**: how do you reuse a monsterous method when you need that 10 lines of code in the middle?
+	- Hard to reuse: how do you reuse a monsterous method when you need that 10 lines of code in the middle?
 You can´t and it leads to dupplication of these 10 lines.

-	- **Hard to maintain, modify and eventually remove if some piece of the method changes**.
+	- Hard to maintain, modify and eventually remove if some piece of the method changes.

 Please spread this idea:

 > Don´t write long methods.

 It´s a simple thing to avoid and it leads to a great benefit.